Monday, April 30, 2012

 Wednesday, April 18, 2012

-Saturday Morning's Greatest Hits: ABC (1969)
+Saturday Morning's Greatest Hits: ABC (1970)

-Two years before they would gain a berth of their own on ABC's Saturday morning schedule, the Jackson 5ive appeared on American Bandstand to perform their first hit, "ABC".
+Less than two years before they would gain a berth of their own on ABC's Saturday morning schedule, the Jackson 5ive appeared on American Bandstand to perform their first hit, "ABC".
 Oh, the irony of it all.

 This clip also is on my other blog, The Land of Whatever, in tribute to host-executive producer Dick Clark, who passed away earlier today at 82.
 He joins Michael Jackson in the concert hall in the sky.